How To Get an Apartment With Bad Credit in 7 Steps

 2. Get Letters of Recommendation

-3. Clean Up Your Credit Reports
+Fix Errors on Your Credit Reports

 The reports include instructions for disputing errors.
 Be sure to fix your reports well before you begin an apartment search because it might take some time.
 Pay special attention to late rent payments or problems with past landlords, which can show up on your report, according to the Consumer Financial Protection Bureau.

-You can address any remaining negative items on your reports with your prospective landlord.
+Address any remaining negative items on your reports with your prospective landlord.
 For instance, explain that you had emergency medical bills or went through a layoff.

 Check Other Specialized Reports

 TransUnion also offers a rental background check tool called SmartMove for landlords and renters.
 It also has a resident score feature that factors in your credit history.